Cone snails, or cones, are highly venomous sea snails of the family Conidae.

 (REF:Bouchet P, Kantor YI, Sysoev A, Puillandre N (2011).
 "A new operational classification of the Conoidea".
 Journal of Molluscan Studies.
 77 )

-These are species of sea snails, a marine gastropod mollusk in the family Conidae.
+These are species belonging to the large family of sea snails, a marine gastropod mollusk in the family Conidae.

 Conus spurius snails are predatory and venomous, capable of "stinging" humans.